furudean/lltexturecache-browser-qt/README.md

 brew install --cask furudean/tap/lltexturecache-browser-qt
 ```

-## goals
+## features

-- browse, sort and filter through a large amount of textures in a cache
+- browse and filter through a large amount of textures in a cache
-- save textures to disk in a commonly-used image format
+- save textures to disk in commonly-used image formats
 - be fast and out of the way
+- it's not an electron app

 ## develop